11 Best Things to Do in Varna this Summer 2026

 4. Enjoying the hotel and beach

-We stayed at Astor Garden Hotel, a five-star hotel in the resort of St. Constantine and Helena.
+Varna has a few areas you can stay at, but we stayed at Astor Garden Hotel, a five-star hotel in the area of St. Constantine and Helena.
 The area is known for its quieter, more exclusive feel, mineral water springs, and harmonious architecture.

 Without a doubt, this hotel is a 10/10, and yes, we took a lot of photos because it’s that kind of place.
-Every detail is thought through, and the feeling of peace and relaxation is unmatched.
 We booked half board and honestly felt like kings.
 We filled ourselves up at the breakfast and dinner buffet and barely had to think about food for the rest of the day.

 5. Visit the Stone Forest